 There may come a time in your life where you are going to need either an MRI (High-Field & Open) or a CT Scan.
 This may be due to a health concern or due to an accident.
-If this is the case and you live in the Hollywood, Florida area, you need to consider Hollywood Diagnostics Center for your imaging.
-They are the best diagnostics center in South Florida!
+If this is the case and you live in the Hollywood, Florida area, you need to consider Hollywood Diagnosticss Center for your imaging.
+They are the best Diagnosticss center in South Florida!

-Medical diagnostic imaging is an essential process in the treatment of any bodily ailment.
+Medical Diagnostics imaging is an essential process in the treatment of any bodily ailment.
 In order to pinpoint the area that is causing the pain, then these scans must be precisely used and targeted at specific areas.

 What is a CT Scan?

-A CT (computed tomography) Scan is a diagnostic test used to create detailed images of internal organs, bones, and blood vessels.
+A CT (computed tomography) Scan is a Diagnostics test used to create detailed images of internal organs, bones, and blood vessels.
 Through the use of X-rays at varying degrees around the body, they are able to generate cross-sectional images which can then be interpreted by a radiologist.

 CT Scans are one of the best methods for discerning whether a patient has cancer or not.
 Using a contrast material, cancer will be detected by finding out whether or not a tumor is currently active.
 The procedure is quick and painless.